Linearized gravity and soft graviton theorem in de Sitter spacetime: Introduction

 \section{Introduction}

 Black holes are recently shown to carry soft hairs \cite{Hawking:2016msc} which reveals a much richer structure that black holes can have.
-The new degrees of freedom are labelled by the near horizon symmetries \cite{Donnay:2015abr,Averin:2016ybl,Afshar:2016wfy,Setare:2016jba,Mao:2016pwq,Setare:2016vhy,Afshar:2016uax,Grumiller:2016kcp,Donnay:2016ejv,Setare:2016msj,Sheikh-Jabbari:2016npa,Cai:2016idg,Hawking:2016sgy,Afshar:2016kjj,Shi:2016jtn,Eling:2016qvx,Akhmedov:2017ftb,Grumiller:2019tyl,Grumiller:2019fmp,Adami:2020amw,Grumiller:2020vvv,Donnay:2020yxw,Adami:2020ugu,Adami:2021sko,Adami:2021nnf,Adami:2021kvx,Liu:2022uox,Adami:2022ktn,Taghiloo:2022hxc,Mao:2022ldv,Aggarwal:2023qwl}.
-Black hole horizons can be considered as inner boundary of the spacetime which share many common features as the null infinity, see, e.g., investigations in \cite{Ashtekar:2024mme,Ashtekar:2024bpi}.
-At null infinity, a triangle equivalence was proven \cite{Strominger:2017zoo} which connects asymptotic symmetry, memory effect, and soft theorem.
-Inspired by the null infinity triangle relation, black hole memory effect was subsequently proposed \cite{Donnay:2018ckb,Rahman:2019bmk,Bhattacharjee:2020vfb,Adami:2021nnf} and it is closely related to the near horizon symmetry.
-Another branch following the triangle relation is the soft theorems relevant to near horizon symmetry which have been investigated for Schwarzschild black hole \cite{Cheng:2022xyr,Cheng:2022xgm,Mao:2023dsy}.
+The new degrees of freedom are labeled by the near horizon symmetries \cite{Donnay:2015abr,Averin:2016ybl,Afshar:2016wfy,Setare:2016jba,Mao:2016pwq,Setare:2016vhy,Afshar:2016uax,Grumiller:2016kcp,Donnay:2016ejv,Setare:2016msj,Sheikh-Jabbari:2016npa,Cai:2016idg,Hawking:2016sgy,Afshar:2016kjj,Shi:2016jtn,Eling:2016qvx,Akhmedov:2017ftb,Grumiller:2019tyl,Grumiller:2019fmp,Adami:2020amw,Grumiller:2020vvv,Donnay:2020yxw,Adami:2020ugu,Adami:2021sko,Adami:2021nnf,Adami:2021kvx,Liu:2022uox,Adami:2022ktn,Taghiloo:2022hxc,Mao:2022ldv,Aggarwal:2023qwl}.
+Black hole horizons can be considered as an inner boundary of the spacetime which share many common features as the null infinity, see, e.g., investigations in \cite{Ashtekar:2024mme,Ashtekar:2024bpi}.
+At null infinity, a triangle equivalence was proven \cite{Strominger:2017zoo}, which connects asymptotic symmetry, memory effect, and soft theorem.
+Inspired by the null infinity triangle relation, the black hole memory effect was subsequently proposed \cite{Donnay:2018ckb,Rahman:2019bmk,Bhattacharjee:2020vfb,Adami:2021nnf} and it is closely related to the near horizon symmetry.
+Another branch following the triangle relation is the soft theorems relevant to near horizon symmetry which have been investigated for the Schwarzschild black hole \cite{Cheng:2022xyr,Cheng:2022xgm,Mao:2023dsy}.
 Nevertheless, horizons are not exclusive to black holes.
-The expanding universe leads to cosmological horizons which are locally very similar to the black hole horizon.
+The expanding universe leads to a cosmological horizon.
+A cosmological horizon is locally very similar to the black hole horizon in the sense that they are both codimension one null hypersurface which cut spacetime into two parts.
+They can be considered as the casual boundary of local observer and the physically relevant investigations normally reside at only one side of the horizons.
 Soft theorems of gauge theory in de Sitter (dS) spacetime are obtained from the near horizon symmetry \cite{Mao:2023rca}.
-The computations in \cite{Mao:2023rca} are somewhat similar to the Schwarzschild case \cite{Cheng:2022xyr,Cheng:2022xgm}.
-While, the physical motivation and consequence are very different.
-Cosmological horizon is the outer boundary of inside observer.
+The computations in \cite{Mao:2023rca} are somewhat similar to the Schwarzschild case \cite{Cheng:2022xyr,Cheng:2022xgm}, while the physical motivation and consequence are very different.
+The cosmological horizon is the outer boundary of the inside observer.
 Because the dS cosmological universe is expanding so fast, there are events which will never be seen by an observer inside.
 Considering the fact that we do live in an expanding universe, the near cosmological horizon analysis can be intuitively understood as the real world asymptotic analysis near null infinity.
 Technically, there is well defined flat limit from the cosmological solution \cite{Barnich:2012aw,Compere:2019bua,Compere:2020lrt}.
-In the flat limit, the cosmological horizon becomes the null infinity.
-Correspondingly, the soft theorems derived in dS spacetime do recover the flat spacetime ones \cite{Mao:2023rca}.
+The cosmological horizon becomes the null infinity as the cosmological constant tends to zero.
+Correspondingly, the near horizon soft theorems derived in dS spacetime should recover the flat spacetime soft theorem in the flat limit.
+This is different from the black hole case.
+For instance, one can recover the Minkowski spacetime when the mass parameter of the Schwarzschild black hole is zero.
+But the horizon of the black hole just disappears in this limit.
 The aim of the present work is to extend the previous study \cite{Mao:2023rca} in dS spacetime to linearized gravity.